TropicSapling/triforce/README.md

 	- They consist of the same values in the same order
 	- They were both formed as a result of known-to-be-equal pseudo-values being combined in some way with *known* terms (see "Misc" §11)
 5. 2 values being equal and 2 values matching are related but not the same, see "Pattern matching" §2
-6. Comparison involving frozen values will compare the values as if they were strings.
+6. Comparison involving `frozen[raw] [code]` values will compare the values as if they were strings.
 7. See "Example code snippets" §1 for an example of equality.

 #### Synonyms and Shadows